dennisss/dacha/doc/carvera/index.md

 If wireless pairing succeeds, the green LED will blink 5 times slowly.
 In either case, the green LED will switch off at the end of pairing (times out after 30 seconds).

-If successful, the machine will print `WP PAIR SUCCESS` over serial.
+If successful, the machine will print `WP PAIR SUCCESS!` over serial.
 Else it will print `WP PAIR TIMEOUT`:q

 Other undocumented codes: